Toward A Causal Framework for Modeling Perception: Acknowledgments

+The next example, while centered on automated decision-making (ADM), illustrates the same interpretative challenges discussed in the previous ones for scenarios \textit{(i)} and \textit{(ii)}.
+We view the admissions officer as one receiver and her supervisor as another receiver.
+A natural question to ask then is ``What happens if they disagree on the $k$ applicants selected by $f$?'' in scenario \textit{(iii)}.
+Such situation highlights a broader issue with ML pipelines: the final decision often culminates in human oversight.
+From a fairness perspective, it is essential to develop frameworks that accommodate subjective interpretations and context-aware notions of fairness \cite{DBLP:conf/kdd/SrivastavaHK19, DBLP:conf/aies/Yaghini0H21, DBLP:conf/forc/0001KN0SW21}.

 \begin{example} Consider scenario \textit{(iii)} in Example~\ref{ex:ControversialExampleUpdated}.
-Given the top-$k$ applicants by the ML model $f$, suppose that the admissions officer is asked by the college to account for the chosen applicants by $f$.
-The officer uses xAI tools, like counterfactual explanations, to understand the model's decisions and explain them to a supervisor.
-Assume that the supervisor also has access to $f$ and the xAI tools. \end{example} This new example, although it addresses a case of automated decision-making (ADM), still illustrates the problem of interpretation as in the previous examples for scenarios \textit{(i)} and \textit{(ii)}.
-Here, we can conceive the admissions officer as one receiver and the supervisor as another receiver.
-The natural question to ask then is ``what happens if they disagree on th chosen $k$ applicants by $f$?''
-Again, this question is often overlooked as we tend to treat the human expert as one-dimensional, taking for granted its interaction with the ML application be it ADM or not.
+Given the top-$k$ applicants by the ML model $f$, suppose that the admissions officer is asked by the college to explain for the $k$ chosen applicants by $f$.
+The officer uses xAI tools, like feature importance methods, to understand the model's outcome and explain it to her supervisor.
+Assume that the supervisor also has access to $f$ and the same xAI tools.
+Suppose the officer and her supervisor interpret differently the feature importance explanations. \end{example}

-Works like \citet{DBLP:conf/kdd/SrivastavaHK19} and \citet{DBLP:conf/aies/Yaghini0H21}, through user experiments, have shown that the fairness of an outcome can be judged differently depending on who is judging.
-Similarly, other works have shown how human cognitive biases can be exacerbated by xAI techniques used by the expert to explain $f$ \cite{DBLP:conf/aies/BertrandBEM22}, or how they can affect how the expert evaluates the output (like an applicant ranking) from $f$ \cite{DBLP:conf/chi/EchterhoffYM22}.
-Our point is that, to develop fair decision flows robust to these human-specific biases, including perception, it is necessary to first formulate these mental phenomenons in a way suitable for ML applications.
-We believe the proposed causal perception framework provides such formalization for incorporating perception as a parameter in the following areas.

-\paragraph{Fairness under competing graphs.} The causal graph $\mathcal{G}$ impacts the fairness of a causal problem as it conditions how we reason about it. \citet{Ruta2022_CausalDiscovery}, e.g.,~study how multiple causal discovery algorithms, which are algorithms designed for drawing $\mathcal{G}$ from data, derive at different graphs for the same dataset.
-The paper further shows how it is possible to obtain different fairness conclusions for the same problem depending on which $\mathcal{G}$ is used.
-We view these results as evidence for unfaithful causal perception.